 I can only paint in India.
 Europe belongs to Picasso, Matisse, and Braque.
 India belongs only to me.— Amrita Sher-Gil

-3. Anandi Gopal Joshi: First Female Doctor (1865 - 1887)
+4. Anandi Gopal Joshi: First Female Doctor (1865 - 1887)

 - Major achievements: First female doctor in India and the first Indian woman to obtain a medical degree in the United States

-4. Anasuya Sarabhai: Social Worker and Trade Union Leader (1885 - 1972)
+5. Anasuya Sarabhai: Social Worker and Trade Union Leader (1885 - 1972)

 - Why I included her on this list: Anasuya Sarabhai completed her higher education at the London School of Economics.
-She could have settled in any foreign country and lead a life of comfort.
-But she chose India and helped women by advocating labour rights.
+She could have settled in any foreign country and led a life of comfort.
+But she chose India where she helped women by advocating for labour rights.
 She founded the Ahmedabad Textile Labour Association, India's oldest union of textile workers, in 1920, becoming the first female leader of a trade union in India.
 On her 132nd birthday, Google India celebrated with a doodle remembering her achievements.

-- Major Achievements: First Indian and Asian woman to swim across the English Channel in 1959; first female sportsperson to be awarded Padma Shri—the fourth highest civilian award in India—in 1960
+- Major achievements: First Indian and Asian woman to swim across the English Channel in 1959; first female sportsperson to be awarded Padma Shri—the fourth highest civilian award in India—in 1960

-- Why I included her on this list: She completed this feat in 14 hours and 20 minutes in 1959.
-The distance which one has to swim is approximately 33 kilometers.
+- Why I included her on this list: She completed this feat in 14 hours and 20 minutes in 1959. at the age of 19.
+The distance across the Channel is approximately 33 kilometers.
 Let that sink in!

-6. Aruna Asaf Ali: Freedom Fighter (1909 - 1996)
+7. Aruna Asaf Ali: Freedom Fighter (1909 - 1996)

-- Major Achievements: Female leader of the Quit India Movement and a Bharat Ratna recipient.
+- Major achievements: Female leader of the Quit India Movement and a Bharat Ratna recipient.

 - Why I included her on this list: She was an active freedom fighter who came into prominence during the Quit India movement in 1942.
-Her flag hoisting during the movement at the August Kranti Maidan brought her to the forefront.
+Her hoisting the flag during the movement at the August Kranti Maidan brought her to the forefront.
 She became Delhi's first mayor in 1958.
-Later, she became the third woman recipient of Bharat Ratna, receiving it posthumously in 1997.
+Later, she became the third female recipient of Bharat Ratna, receiving it posthumously in 1997.

 8. Asima Chatterjee: Scientist (1917 - 2006)

-- Major Achievements: First female scientist in India; conducted research in organic chemistry and medicinal plants
+- Major achievements: First female scientist in India; conducted research in organic chemistry and medicinal plants

 - Why I included her on this list: Asima Chatterjee became the first female scientist in India when she received a Ph.D. in organic chemistry.
 She devoted her time extensively to developing anti-epileptic and anti-malarial drugs.
 She also wrote numerous research papers illustrating the medicinal properties of plants.
 Google honored her in 2017 on what would have been her 100th birthday with a doodle.

-8. Begum Akhtar: Classical Singer (1914 - 1974)
+9. Begum Akhtar: Classical Singer (1914 - 1974)

-- Major Achievements: Mallika-e-Ghazal, Padma Bhushan recipient
+- Major achievements: Mallika-e-Ghazal, Padma Bhushan recipient

-9. Captain Prem Mathur: Commercial Pilot (1910 - 1992)
+11. Captain Prem Mathur: Commercial Pilot (1910 - 1992)

-- Major Achievements: First female commercial pilot in India; winner of the National Air Race; first British-Indian woman pilot license holder
+- Major achievements: First female commercial pilot in India; winner of the National Air Race; first British-Indian woman pilot license holder

 - Why I included her on this list: Captain Mathur was rejected by eight private airlines just because she was a woman.
 However, she finally landed a job at Deccan Airways.
 In the 1940s, most women were not even allowed to venture out of their home.
 The patriarchal system of our society didn't help.
 And then there were women like Prem Mathur who were committed to making a positive change.

-10. Chand Bibi: Warrior Monarch of Bijapur (1550 -599)
+12. Chand Bibi: Warrior Monarch of Bijapur (1550 - 1599)

-11. Chandramukhi Basu: India's First Female Graduate (1860 - 1944)
+13. Chandramukhi Basu: India's First Female Graduate (1860 - 1944)

-- Major Achievements: Participated in an armed revolution against the British; famous for escaping with Bhagat Singh after Saunder's killing.
+- Major achievements: Participated in an armed revolution against the British; famous for escaping with Bhagat Singh after Saunder's killing

-14. Indira Gandhi: Iron Lady of India (1917 - 1984)
+17. Indira Gandhi: Iron Lady of India (1917 - 1984)

-- Major Achievements: First and only female Prime Minister of India; first female recipient of the Bharat Ratna award
+- Major achievements: First and only female Prime Minister of India; first female recipient of the Bharat Ratna award

 - Why I Included her on this list: Indira Gandhi served as Prime Minister from 1966-1977.
 She was a strong-willed, disciplined, and ruthless leader when it came to defending Indian interests.
 My father used to be a big fan of hers and collected various articles from newspapers and magazines.
 I too admire her.
 In my opinion, she is the most successful prime minister of India.
 Unfortunately, she was assassinated in 1984 by her Sikh bodyguards, in response to her storming of the Golden Temple.

-15. Ismat Chugtai: Urdu Literary Feminist (1915 - 1991)
+18. Ismat Chugthai: Urdu Literary Feminist (1915 - 1991)

-16. Janaki Ammal: Scientist (1897 - 1984)
+19. Janaki Ammal: Scientist (1897 - 1984)

-17. Jijabai Shahaji Bhosale: Shivaji's Mother (1598-1674)
+20. Jijabai Shahaji Bhosale: Shivaji's Mother (1598-1674)

-- Major Achievements: Ideal mother; Rajmata
+- Major achievements: Ideal mother; Rajmata

-18. Justice Anna Chandy: High Court Judge (1905 - 1996)
+21. Justice Anna Chandy: First Female High Court Judge (1905 - 1996)

 - Why I included her on this list: She achieved this feat in the pre-independence era in 1937.
 After independence, in 1948, she became a district court judge.
 After serving 11 years at that position, in 1959, she was promoted to the high court in Kerala.
 She wrote an autobiography, Atmakatha, that discussed her achievements and inspired future generations.

-19. Mahaswetah Devi: Fiction Writer and Tribal Activist (1926-2016)
+22. Mahaswetah Devi: Fiction Writer and Tribal Activist (1926-2016)

 - Why I included her on this list: Apart from making a name for herself with short stories, poetry, novels, etc., she was also a vocal advocate for the rights of tribal people.
 Her major works include Hazar Churashir Maa and Aranyer Adhikar.

-20. Kalpana Chawla: Astronaut (1962 - 2003)
+23. Kalpana Chawla: Astronaut (1962 - 2003)

 - Why I included her on this list: I remember when Kalpana made her way onto the Space Shuttle Columbia in 1997 since it was a big moment in India's history.
-On that mission, she worked as a mission specialist and primary robotic arm operator.
 At school, one of our assignments was to collect newspaper cutouts and write an essay on her.
 She, unfortunately, passed away in the infamous Columbia disaster in 2003 at the early age of 42.
+On that mission, she worked as a mission specialist and primary robotic arm operator.

-21. Kamaladevi Chattopadhyay: Social Activist (1903 - 1988)
+24. Kamaladevi Chattopadhyay: Social Activist (1903 - 1988)

-- Major Achievements: Padma Vibhushan recipient, received the Ramon Magsaysay award; first female candidate to run for a Legislative seat in India
+- Major achievements: Padma Vibhushan recipient, received the Ramon Magsaysay award; first female candidate to run for a Legislative seat in India

 - Why I included her on this list: Kamaladevi was a leader when it came to uplifting women.
 She did extensive work for women's rights and participated in the independence movement.
 Several cultural institutions in India today exist because of her vision, including the National School of Drama, Central Cottage Industries Emporium, and the Crafts Council of India.

-22. Kamala Das: Poetess and Columnist (1934 - 2009)
+25. Kamala Das: Poetess and Columnist (1934 - 2009)

-23. Chennamma: Queen of Kittur (1778 - 1829)
+26. Kittur Chennamma: Queen of Kittur (1778 - 1829)

-- Major Achievements: Female warrior and patriot; led an armed rebellion against the British East India Company in 1824
+- Major achievements: Female warrior and patriot; led an armed rebellion against the British East India Company in 1824

 - Why I included her on this list: When the British started annexing the many princely states of India, she was one of the first people who resisted it.
 She defended her state for quite some time but, unfortunately, troops could not sustain the continued assault.
 Eventually, she was captured and imprisoned until her death.

-24. Laxmibai: Rani of Jhansi (1828 - 1858)
+29. Laxmibai: Rani of Jhansi (1828 - 1858)